What Are Marionette Lines and How Can Fillers Help?

 In some cases, your provider may also recommend adding filler to the cheeks.
 Restoring volume in the midface provides lift and support that can improve the appearance of marionette lines from above.
 This comprehensive approach often produces the most natural-looking results.

-| Severity | Syringes Needed | Estimated Cost |
+Severity Syringes Needed Estimated Cost (Los Angeles 2026)

 The lower face has moderate movement from talking and facial expressions, which causes filler to break down over time.
 Maintenance treatments can help you preserve your results before the filler fully dissolves.
+Some patients find that with regular maintenance treatments, their results last longer over time as the filler provides ongoing support to the tissue.
+For more on filler longevity by area, see our guide to how long dermal fillers last.

 Marionette line filler treatment is generally well-tolerated by most patients.